.

 • We're far more likely to make poor decisions.

 So even if we don't eat a single vegetable, one thing we can do is make sure we stay satisfied throughout the day.
+And even if that means eating more frequently, then that's what we need to do.

 4.)
 Understand WHY You Are Eating